0dataapp/1click-proof/README.md

 To update an existing app: navigate to "Deployment", enter `0data/oneclick-proof:latest` into "Deploy via ImageName", then click "Deploy".

+You may want to enable "Force HTTPS by redirecting all HTTP traffic to HTTPS".

 Other [deployment methods](https://caprover.com/docs/deployment-methods.html), include uploading a `.tar` file and deploying code directly from your machine without publishing a Docker image via the [Caprover CLI](https://caprover.com/docs/cli-commands.html):

 ```